Yogeshwari-code/nerdshive-ui-hub/README.md

 3. **Setup Database**
    - Go to your Supabase dashboard
    - Navigate to SQL Editor
-   - Copy and run the SQL from `supabase/migrations/001_initial_schema.sql` first
+   - Copy and run the SQL from `supabase/migrations/001_initial_schema.sql`
-   - Then run the SQL from `supabase/migrations/002_update_content.sql`
    - This will create all necessary tables, policies, and initial data

 4. **Create Storage Buckets**